easy-open-meta/.github/profile/README.md

 Website:
 https://www.oscode.top/<br/>
 Email:
-eom-official@oscode.top(The server is in China, please use Microsoft, QQ, NetEase, etc. email to contact us)
+eom-official@oscode.top(The server is in China, Please use Microsoft, QQ, NetEase and other domestic mailboxes to contact)

 ### 组织介绍<br/>